tatusis/pong/README.md

 The game requires two players.
 The player controlling the left paddle should use the W (up) and S (down) keys.
 The player controlling the right paddle should use the up ↑ and down ↓ arrow keys.
 Holding down the keys causes the paddle speed to accelerate.
 With each hit, the ball's speed increases by 10%.
 There's a maximum speed to keep the game's physics consistent.

+The game ends when one player reaches 10 points.
+That player is the winner.

 ## License

 GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.